Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.md

                         `--critical`, otherwise the single value is used.
   --delimiter DELIMITER
                         CSV delimiter.
 Default: `","`.
   --filename FILENAME   Path to CSV file.
-This is mutually exclusive with -u /
+Mutually exclusive with --url.
-                        --url.
   --insecure            This option explicitly allows insecure SSL
                         connections.
   --newline NEWLINE     CSV newline.
 When reading input from the CSV, if